kumahq/kuma-website/docs/docs/1.0.6/documentation/health.md

 the environment ([Kubernetes](#kubernetes-probes) or [Universal](#universal-probes)), but it's treated the same way regardless of the environment:

+- if `health.ready` is true or `health` section is missing - Kuma considers the inbound as healthy and includes it into load balancing set.
+- if `health.ready` is false -  Kuma doesn't include the inbound into load balancing set.

+Also, `health.ready` is used to compute the status of the Dataplanes and Service.
+You can see these statuses both in Kuma GUI and Kuma CLI:

 - if proxy status is `Offline`, then Dataplane is `Offline`:
 - if proxy status is `Online`:
   - if all inbounds are ready then Dataplane is `Online`